Do You Need a Structural Engineer? A Homeowner's Guide

 Is a structural engineer the same as a civil engineer?

-No. Civil engineers work on site work, utilities, and drainage.
+No. Civil engineers work on site work, utilities, drainage, and grading.
 Structural engineers work on buildings.
-They have overlapping education but different licensure and specialization.
+Both are licensed under the same New York PE license framework but specialize in different practice areas.

 Can my contractor size beams instead?